UCANR-IGIS/ParseDroneImgs/README.md

 The script has been tested with images taken from a ZenMuse X3, ZenMuse X5, ZenMuse XT, Parrot Sequoia (both RGB & MSS), and GoPro Hero4 camera (geostamped after the flight using the drone's telemetry log, see <http://igis.ucanr.edu/Tech_Notes/Geotagging_Telemetry/>).
 If it does not work for you, your camera might use different header tags.
 If you send us a sample photo we'll try to add the correct tags.

 The script has only been tested on Windows.
 All of the dependencies (including Exiftool) are cross-platform, so it should work on MacOS also, but may need some modification.
-The script was written for Python 2.7 and has not been tested with Python 3.
+The script was written for Python 3.6 (an older version for Python 2.7 is available but no longer supported).

 ## Setup

-The script is written for Python 2.7 and requires the following Python modules and third-party utilities:
+The script is written for Python 3.5+ and requires the following Python modules and third-party utilities:

 - colorama (Python module)
 - ogr (Python module, part of gdal or osgeo)